-- How are the authors going to answer the specific question that the article would imply?
+- How are the authors going to answer the specific question that the article implies?

 7. Determine whether the results answer the specific questions

 One thing to keep in mind when you are interpreting a text is that your interpretation may change as you read the author's response.
-When this happens, it doesn't mean that your initial interpretation was wrong or incorrect because sometimes changing one's perspective can open up new interpretations.
+Sometimes, changing one’s perspective can open up new interpretations.
+This is completely normal, and it’s vital to remember that even if your interpretation changed while reading, it doesn't mean that your initial interpretation was incorrect or invalid.

 8. Now go to the beginning again and take a look at the abstract